UHP Year 3 – Signature Work Preparation

 - Individually Designed Project (IDP)

 An Individually Designed Project (IDP) requires that the student engage in career-related, creative, or scholarly pursuits.
 This hands-on, applied learning opportunity ranges from internships to service-learning to laboratories, which extend beyond the classroom.
 Students may already be involved in these activities (e.g., internship, research).
-Students do not have to create their own project in order to participate – the structure of the project or activity may already exist, such as an internship or research position.
+Students do not have to create their own project in order to participate – the structure of the project or activity may already exist, such as an internship, on campus employment, off campus employment relating to their professional growth, or research position.
 An IDP formalizes the pursuit, requires a minimum of 30-hours over one quarter, and fulfills a year three honor project activity.

 Examples of an Individually Designed Project (IDP) include: being a research assistant in a lab, a paid or unpaid internship, designing and implementing an activity or event and more!